Welcome to the Electric City

 Stop by the museum to explore interactive exhibits and vintage trolley cars.
 The museum is home to artifacts dating all the way back to 1887, when Scranton opened its first trolley line.
 The kids will love the hands-on displays about electricity and the giant model trolley set.

 The museum is open year-round.
-Trolley rides start at the end of April and run through October.
+Trolley excursions for the 2020 season are Thursday through Sunday from April 23 to November 1.
 Check their website for a schedule and special events.